-In 1988, a group of congregations assembled from throughout Monmouth County to address the issue of homelessness.
-From that first meeting, Interfaith Neighbors was born.
+In 1988, a group of faith-based congregations assembled from across Monmouth County to address the issue of homelessness.
+From that first meeting, Interfaith Neighbors [IFN] was born.

-1991: Interfaith Neighbors began operating the Monmouth County Senior Meals program.
+1991: Interfaith Neighbors began operating the Monmouth County Meals on Wheels Program.
 This program provides nutritious meals to seven senior citizen congregate sites across Monmouth County and delivers approximately 1,100 meals each weekday to disabled and homebound seniors over the age of 60.

-1996: Interfaith Neighbors began a partnership with New Jersey Natural Gas to renovate abandoned houses and build new affordable homes in Asbury Park and Neptune Township, thus taking vacant lots from the municipalities and turning them into affordable homes for first-time, low income home owners and putting these properties back on the municipality’s tax rolls, and ultimately improves the community.
+1996: Interfaith Neighbors began a partnership with New Jersey Natural Gas to renovate abandoned homes and build new affordable ones in Asbury Park and Neptune Township.
+This started our Affordable Housing Program, which turns vacant lots into affordable homes for first time, low-income homeowners.
+The program also puts these properties back on the municipality’s tax rolls, and ultimately improves the community.

-2007: IFN had a plan approved by the NJ Department of Community Affairs (DCA) under the Neighborhood Revitalization Tax Credit Program (NRTC) to revitalize the West Side of Asbury Park.
-The NRTC project seeks to support the existing community by revitalizing housing, social programs, encouraging business growth and helping to build a strong community.
+2007: Interfaith Neighbors had a plan approved by the NJ Department of Community Affairs (DCA) under the Neighborhood Revitalization Tax Credit Program (NRTC) to revitalize the Westside of Asbury Park.
+The NRTC Program seeks to support the community through affordable housing, supporting social programs, encouraging business growth and strengthening the community in various other ways.

 2011: The Business Development Center (BDC) was established to help entrepreneurs grow their current businesses or start new ones.
 The BDC offers a combination of business support services and incubator facilities.
-Mentoring is provided by experienced volunteers to help aspiring entrepreneurs to achieve their dreams.
+Mentoring is provided by experienced staff to assist aspiring entrepreneurs in achieving their goals.

 2013: The Kula Café Training Program opened as a social enterprise addressing high unemployment and the lack of workforce training available in the Asbury Park area.
-Training and skills development take place in a working eatery, giving neighbors the opportunity to help participants learn marketable skills while enjoying good food at a fair price.
+Training and skills development took place in a working eatery, giving neighbors the opportunity to learn marketable skills while enjoying good food at a fair price.
 During the COVID-19 Pandemic, the Kula Cafe closed to the public.

 Our Founding Congregations

-Without the support of our founding congregations and their commitment to those we serve, Interfaith would not have grown into an agency of nearly 50 employees with eight distinct programs that serve thousands of families throughout Monmouth County.
+Without the support of our founding congregations and their commitment to those we serve, IFN would not have grown into the organization it is today.